akifumi-wachi-4/safe_near_optimal_mdp/README.md

 ### SafeMDP

-Our code also depends upon <a href="https://github.com/befelix/SafeMDP" target="_blank">SafeMDP</a>.
+Our code also heavily depends upon <a href="https://github.com/befelix/SafeMDP" target="_blank">SafeMDP</a>.
 For the installation, see the original repository.

 ### Safety-Gym